 “The singles I’ve put out [Hometown and Birthday] have been the original demos.
 They’re not bad quality but they’re not my ideas as I want them to be.
 Hometown was put out pretty quickly so I didn’t have too much time to fiddle around with it.”

 Pixey’s debut EP is slated for later this month and she’s mad keen on one track from it, Supersonic – baggy, electronic indie pop with a distinctly eastern flavour.
 “Supersonic is the one I enjoy the most from the EP,” she smiles.
 “I want it to be the leading song.
 I want to go all-out on it.”
 But Pixey is staying schtum about further releases.
 “I’m not sure what I’m doing for a first album yet.
 Obviously I’d love to release an album, that’d be incredible.
 But at the moment I’m thinking about my EP.
 I want it to be as good as it can be.”

 Once the EP is out, then it’s time for festival appearances at Sound City, The Great Escape, and Live At Leeds.
 “I’m looking forward to it.
 I’ve had a break since March, to get the EP right.
 I’ve been working on a few other songs as well.
 But I can’t wait to get into the swing of doing festivals.
 It’s all new to me.
 I’ve never done anything like this before.
 Hopefully I can pull it off!”

-Pixey’s self-titled debut EP is released in May on ModernSky UK.
-Pixey plays Sound City on Saturday 27th May.
+Pixey’s self-titled debut EP is out on ModernSky UK.